8.5. Ring Buffer and Local Buffer

 8.5.2.
 Temporary Tables and Local Buffer Management

-When a backend creates a temporary table, the buffer manager allocates a memory area for the backend and creates a local buffer.
+When a backend creates a temporary table, the buffer manager allocates a private memory area and creates a local buffer.

-Managing local buffers does not require locks, as these buffers are accessed exclusively by the backend that creates them.
-Additionally, local buffers do not need to be WAL-logged or checkpointed.
+Managing local buffers does not require locks because only the owner backend accesses them.
+Additionally, local buffers do not require WAL logging or checkpointing.